Gisellyrock/Gisellyrock/README.md

 - 🌱 I'm learning TypeScript and React.

-- 🚀 Student in Udemy, Freecodecamp e W3Schools.
+- 🚀 Student in Udemy, Origamid and Youtube.

 ### 📊 Goals 2023: